Nissan Formula E Team | Formula E

 The Nissan duo got into their strides in the six-race season-finale in Berlin, Buemi claiming three podiums to his name and Rowland added to this with his debut victory in Formula E. An impressive run of results to allow Nissan e.dams to fire into second in the teams' standings.

 Nissan e.dams headed into the 2020/21 campaign looking like one of the form prospects.
 The Japanese marque made up for lost time last season after its twin-motor solution was outlawed, and ended on a high with Rowland's maiden win in Berlin.
-Season 7 was a slow burn, with bad luck curtailing front-running pace - certainly for the Brit.
+Season 7 was a slow burn, with bad luck curtailing the front-running pace - certainly for the Brit.

 Rowland rounded off with another podium at Tempelhof, adding to silverware in Puebla.
 Converting a London DNF after a tangle with Stoffel Vandoorne (Mercedes-EQ) could well have seen Rowland trouble the standings' top three.
-A best of fifth in Rome was all Buemi had to show for his lowest points-score in Formula E to-date.
+A best of fifth in Rome was all Buemi had to show for his lowest points score in Formula E to date.

-With Maximillian Guenther drafted into the team for Gen 2's swansong, the struggles for Nissan continued with their lowest scoring season to date, ending 2022 down in ninth place with Buemi's best finish of fifth in Marrakesh their highest score.
+With Maximillian Guenther drafted into the team for GEN 2's swansong, the struggles for Nissan continued with their lowest scoring season to date, ending 2022 down in ninth place with Buemi's best finish of fifth in Marrakesh their highest score.